 Showing books tagged "Poetry"

-This well-preserved and beautiful softcover edition is in near fine condition.
-The pages are tight and appear unread, and the book is tight, square, and near fine.
+This beautiful softcover edition is in fine condition.
+The pages are tight and appear unread, and the book remains tight, square, and well-preserved.

 This well-preserved hardcover is in near fine condition—tight, square, and unmarked, with clean, unread pages.
 The dust jacket is unmarked, and the book features beautiful green cloth boards with bright gilt lettering on the spine and front cover.